dusty-nv/jetson-containers/packages/llm/llama_cpp/docs.md

 * Python bindings from https://github.com/abetlen/llama-cpp-python (found under `/opt/llama-cpp-python`)

 > [!WARNING]
 > Starting with version 0.1.79, the model format has changed from GGML to GGUF.
-Existing GGML models can be converted using the `convert-llama-ggmlv3-to-gguf.py` script in [`llama.cpp`](https://github.com/ggerganov/llama.cpp) (or you can often find the GGUF conversions on [HuggingFace Hub](https://huggingface.co/models?search=GGUF))
+Existing GGML models can be converted using the `convert-llama-ggmlv3-to-gguf.py` script in [`llama.cpp`](https://github.com/ggerganov/llama.cpp) (or you can often find the GGUF conversions on [HuggingFace Hub](https://huggingface.co/models?search=GGUF)).
+We also maintain a `llama_cpp:ggml` version of the container that still supports the previous GGMLv3 model format.

-There are two branches for backwards compatability:
+There are two branches of this container for backwards compatability:

 * `llama_cpp:gguf` (which tracks ggerganov/llama.cpp master)
 * `llama_cpp:ggml` (which tracks pre-GGUF merge)